 However, if the wife remarries and then changes her mind, what then?
 Deut.
 24:1-4 commands that a divorced woman who remarries may not return to her first husband because she became defiled by marrying the second husband.9 It would be detestable in the eyes of the LORD.
 That is, when she married the second husband, she became an adulteress which is what is detestable.
 Are Christians to do things that are detestable to God?
 The antinomian argues that it does not matter – Christ has taken care of it on the Cross.
 Most antinomians would not argue that we have God's blessing to sin with abandon but, nonetheless, our sin is of no consequence whether we repent of it or not.

-How is ceasing from conjugal activity possible in a culture that worships and glamorizes sex?
-If most in the churches are not true Christians then forsaking immorality to be obedient to Christ is unlikely to be common place.
+How is ceasing from sexual intercourse possible in a culture that worships and glamorizes sex?
+If most in the churches are not true Christians then forsaking immorality to be obedient to Christ is unlikely to be commonplace.
 Church leadership over the ages has recognized this problem and it has been a titanic struggle similar to Stephen's predicament in Acts 6.
 Most have acquiesced to the world's values but not all.10

 The modern church has adopted the customs of the world regarding the definition of marriage.
 In the end, the result is a godless distortion of the truth which renders swaths of Scripture irrelevant or nonsensical.11

 Jesus taught that any one who divorces his wife (for whatever reason) and marries another commits adultery against the first wife (Lk.
 16:18; Mk.
 10:11).
 Mt.
 5:32 teaches that putting one's wife away (but not subsequently remarrying another) causes her to become an adulteress – unless she had committed adultery against her first husband.
 If she had, he can put her away – but he cannot remarry, in any case.